milczarplearning/exchangeRate/README.md

 1. Create API model fo ExchangeRate so that is decoopled from Exchange Rate and so that it has fields "base" ("BTC") and "currency" ("USD")
 2. Improve API error handling and improve Swagger Endpoints description
+3. Add Api tests and do some performance tests.
-3. Add logback configuration for dev and production environment with saving logs to files with proper time and size based policy
+4. Add logback configuration for dev and production environment with saving logs to files with proper time and size based policy
-4. Change DB to timescaleDB or QuantDB (they are SQL compliant)
+5. Change DB to timescaleDB or QuantDB (they are SQL compliant)
-5. Add monitoring
+6. Add monitoring
-6. Reimplements saving exchangeRates so that it uses kafka
+7. Reimplements saving exchangeRates so that it uses kafka
-7. Prepare integration test using testcontainers
+8. Prepare integration test using testcontainers
-8. Prepare docker, docker compose fields for setting up the environment
+9. Prepare docker, docker compose fields for setting up the environment